AdguardTeam/KnowledgeBase/docs/guides/take-screenshot.md

 Taking a screenshot on an Android device can be done in various ways — depending on the device model and its manufacturer.

-Generally, you should use the following button combination for Android:
+Generally, you must use the following button combination for Android:

 - **Hold down at once the *Volume Down* and the *Power* buttons for 1–2 seconds**